 Mainframe computers are used at many companies today, but the need for more cost-effectiveness is forcing changes.
-A popular strategy, mainframe optimization, enables lower mainframe costs due to the reduction in unnecessary MIPS.
+A popular strategy, mainframe optimization, balances mainframe usage with in-memory computing closer to the application tier, reducing unnecessary MIPS.
 At the same time, it adds powerful new architectures related to cloud, microservices, and data streaming.
-An integration with IBM and Hazelcast […]
+An integration with […]

 In this webinar, we’ll show how the microservices model can fall short in addressing the need for distributed access to shared data, and how Hazelcast can be used in a microservice architecture to solve some of the most difficult challenges facing developers and architects in building a robust distributed data architecture.